Thierry Fischer

-Thierry Fischer (born 28 September 1957) in Zambia (a landlocked country in Central Africa).
-Currently residing in Switzerland, he is an orchestra conductor and flutist.
+Thierry Fischer (born 28 September 1957) is an orchestra conductor and flutist.
+He is currently residing in Switzerland.

 Early life and education

 Fischer was born in the Federation of Rhodesia and Nyasaland (Zambia) to Swiss parents.
-He studied flute with Aurèle Nicolet and began his musical career as Principal Flute in Hamburg and at the Zurich Opera, where he studied scores with Nikolaus Harnoncourt.
+He studied flute^{where?} with Aurèle Nicolet and began his musical career as Principal Flute in Hamburg and at the Zurich Opera, where he studied scores with Nikolaus Harnoncourt.

 Career

 Fischer’s most recent elongated tenure as music director at Utah Symphony Utah Opera concluded in 2023 and he is now Conductor Emeritus.
 In the 2023 fiscal year, Utah Symphony Utah Opera stated on their Form 990 that his compensation for that year was $350,522.

 Fischer's conducting career began in his 30s, conducting his first concerts with the Chamber Orchestra of Europe, where he was principal flute under Claudio Abbado.

 From 1997 to 2001, Fischer was chief conductor of the Netherlands Ballet Orchestra (Nederlands Balletorkest).
 In 2001, Fischer became principal conductor of the Ulster Orchestra in Belfast, a role he held until 2006.
 In September 2006, he became principal conductor of the BBC National Orchestra of Wales (BBC NOW), and concluded his BBC NOW tenure after the 2011-2012 season.
 During this period, he performed at the BBC Proms every year, and also toured internationally.

 Outside of Europe, Fischer was chief conductor of the Nagoya Philharmonic Orchestra from April 2008 through February 2011.
 He now has the title of Honorary Guest Conductor with the Nagoya Philharmonic.
 In September 2016, the Seoul Philharmonic Orchestra announced the appointment of Fischer as its principal guest conductor, effective January 2017, with an initial contract of 3 years.

 In the USA, Fischer became music director of the Utah Symphony in September 2009, initially with a contract term of 4 years.
 In February 2012, the Utah Symphony announced the extension of Fischer's initial contract through the 2015-2016 season.
 In May 2014, the orchestra further extended his contract through the 2018-2019 season.
 In May 2017, the orchestra announced his most recent Utah contract extension through the 2021-2022 season.
 In May 2019, the Utah Symphony announced that Fischer is to conclude his tenure as its music director at the end of his current contract, at the close of the 2021-2022 season.
 However, in October 2020, the Utah Symphony announced a revision to the scheduled conclusion of Fischer's contract as its music director, with a new one-year extension through August 2023, to supersede the May 2019 announcement.